Action strikes unconstitutional law abused by governor during pandemic

 During the pandemic, Gov. Gretchen Whitmer used the 1945 Emergency Powers of the Governor Act (EPGA) as justification to indefinitely extend Michigan’s state of emergency and the executive powers she used to issue heavy-handed orders.
 The Michigan Supreme Court declared the EPGA unconstitutional last October and the Legislature voted in December to remove the unconstitutional law from the books.
 However, Gov. Whitmer vetoed the measure.

 Even before the Supreme Court decision was issued, concerned citizens started the Unlock Michigan petition to repeal the EPGA, submitting more than half a million signatures in October.
-After several delays, the initiative finally reached the Legislature this month.
+After several delays – first caused by the Secretary of State and then Democratic members of the State Board of Canvassers, who chose to play partisan games rather than follow the Bureau of Elections recommendation that the petitions be approved – the initiative finally reached the Legislature this month.

 Now that both the House and Senate have approved the measure, the law will be repealed.

 State Rep. Ann Bollin and the Michigan House today approved a new state budget plan that will help Michigan families, workers and job providers continue to recover from the pandemic while taking steps to put the state on stronger financial footing for the future.

 State Rep. Ann Bollin, chair of the House Elections and Ethics Committee, today announced an opportunity for residents to voice their opinion about new election procedures proposed by the Michigan Secretary of State.

 House Election and Ethics Committee Chair Rep. Ann Bollin talks about Tuesday’s committee testimony on a series of bills that would prohibit the sending of unsolicited absent voter applications and would prohibit the use of electronic signatures in requesting an absent voter ballot application.
 Rep. Bollin says people have a voice, and that she is […]